Meinhard of Neuhaus

-Menhart z Hradce (also known as Meinhard of Hradec, or Meinhard von Neuhaus in German; 1398 – 3 February 1449 in Říčany), was one of the leaders of the moderate Utraquists from 1437 onwards, and was colonel of burgrave of Bohemia.
+Menhart z Hradce (also known as Meinhard of Hradec, or Meinhard von Neuhaus in German; 1398 – 3 February 1449), was one of the leaders of the moderate Utraquists from 1437 onwards, and was colonel of burgrave of Bohemia.
 He was a member of the Hradec family, a branch of the Vítkovci dynasty.

 Life

-His parents were John the Elder of Hradec and Catherine of Velhartic.
+His parents were John the Elder of Hradec and Catherine of Velhartice.
 Menhart's involvement in the administration of his parents' possessions began while his father was still alive.
 He was also interested in the public interest and made friends with his relative Oldřich II of Rožmberk.
 When his father died in 1417, he became a ruler of the Velhartic line of the Lords of Hradec.
 In 1418, he donated two altar priests to Neuhaus.
 Although his father has been as supporter of the Hussites, Menhart sided with the temperate Utraquists and the Catholic nobility.
 After the death of King Wenceslaus in 1419, he hoped that an extensions of the rights of the Estates of Bohemia would lead to a political renewal.